fawziielfaramawii/Hospital-Management-System/README.md

 Restore the DataBase of the project (You can find the DataBase file.bak here)

-Set Your Connection String in three files
+Set Your Connection String in three files.

 My team who Contributed in the project :

-Ayman Mohamed
+1.Ayman Mohamed

-Mostafa Yousef
+2.Mostafa Yousef

-Mohamed Adel
+3.Mohamed Adel

 Supervisors:

 Dr. Mai Ramadan

 Eng.
 Abdelghany Adel